birbhimself/harSH/README.md

 * gnu's readline (probably called libreadline on your package manager)

 # known issues:
-* lack of EVERYTHING
+* no piping and redirection as for now
-* prompt is acting weird
+* cannot handle signals